Chapter 21 : Let It Grow

 “Marianne,” Lily whispered as she took her hand and blinked back tears, “we must have faith.
 The universe truly looks out for those who deserve it – so if Remus sacrificed himself, then he will not be harmed … Now come on, let’s get him back to the Castle, just in case I’m wrong.”

 Hours later, Marianne Minot chewed her left thumbnail for the third time and finally drew blood as she ripped off a large hangnail.
-She didn’t notice the wound, however, and continued to anxiously stare at the sleeping form of Remus as he recuperated in the Hospital Wing.
+She didn’t notice the wound, however, and continued to anxiously stare at Remus as he slept and recuperated in the Hospital Wing.

 “Marianne,” Lily muttered softly as she placed a hand on her shoulder, “I’m going to get some dinner from the kitchens, do you want anything?”